php-sap/php-sap.github.io/abstract-rfc.md

 ## Usage: extending `AbstractRemoteFunctionCall`

-Let's assume you have a SAP remote function called `MY_COOL_SAP_REMOTE_FUNCTION`, that takes a date as input value and returns the according week.
+Let's assume you have a SAP remote function called `Z_GET_WEEK`, that takes a date as input value and returns the according week.

-The class `MyCoolSapRemoteFunction` contains only code, that configures the API of your SAP remote function:
+The class `ZGetWeek` contains only code, that configures the API of your SAP remote function:

 * `getName()` returns the SAP remote function name.
 * `setDate()` sets the SAP remote function parameter.